A Stochastic Gradient Method with an Exponential Convergence Rate for Finite Training Sets: Related Work

-\textbf{Incremental Aggregated Gradient}: Finally,~\citet{blatt2008convergent} presented the most closely-related algorithm, the IAG method.
+\textbf{Incremental Aggregated Gradient}: Finally, Blatt et al.~presents the most closely-related algorithm, the IAG method~\cite{blatt2008convergent}.
 This method is identical to the SAG iteration~\eqref{eq:SAG}, but uses a cyclic choice of $i_k$ rather than sampling the $i_k$ values.
 This distinction has several important consequences.
 In particular, Blatt et al.~are only able to show that the convergence rate is linear for strongly-convex quadratic functions (without deriving an explicit rate), and their analysis treats full passes through the data as iterations.
-Using a non-trivial extension of their analysis and a novel proof technique involving bounding the gradient and iterates simultaneously by a Lyapunov potential function, in this work \emph{we give an explicit linear convergence rate for general strongly-convex functions using the SAG iterations that only examine a single training example}.
+Using a non-trivial extension of their analysis and a proof technique involving bounding the gradients and iterates simultaneously by a Lyapunov potential function, in this work \emph{we give an explicit linear convergence rate for general strongly-convex functions using the SAG iterations that only examine a single training example}.
 Further, as our analysis and experiments show, when the number of training examples is sufficiently large, the SAG iterations achieve a linear convergence rate under a much larger set of step sizes than the IAG method.
 This leads to more robustness to the selection of the step size and also, if suitably chosen, leads to a faster convergence rate and improved practical performance.
-We also emphasize that in our experiments IAG is not faster than regular full gradient descent, while SAG is, showing that the simple change (random selection vs.~cycling) can dramatically improve optimization performance.
+We also emphasize that in our experiments IAG and the basic FG method perform similarly, while SAG performs much better, showing that the simple change (random selection vs.~cycling) can dramatically improve optimization performance.